emir-aydin-hs/twitter-connect-plugin/README.md

 # twitter-connect-plugin
 Cordova/PhoneGap plugin to use Twitter Single Sign On

-Using Twitter's Fabric SDK, you can enable SSO with your Android and iOS apps.
-It's a fairly involved process, so I'll try to lay out every step necessary.

 ### Install

-##### Get a Fabric API key
-To use Fabric, you'll need to [sign up](https://get.fabric.io/twitter-login).
-Apparently they have to authorize people manually, so it might be a while until your account is created, mine took about an hour.

-The only thing we really need is the API key.
-Getting the API key is [fairly tricky](https://twittercommunity.com/t/how-can-i-get-apikey/26162/18), but this process seems to work:

-1. Login to Fabric account and open https://fabric.io/kits/android/crashlytics/install
-2. Find the meta-data code block in AndroidManifest.xml
-3. Find your API Key pre filled in the code.

 ##### Create a Twitter app
 Create a Twitter application and get the consumer key and consumer secret.